 - Complete the Nursing Application online.

 - Complete the Nursing application form and submit it by the appropriate deadline.

-- Send official documentation of prerequisites to the Admissions Office.
+- Send official documentation of prerequisites and transcripts to the Admissions Office.

 - Attend the Nursing Information Session (watch for postings in the Admissions events calendar).